fat-forensics/events/index.md

   well-known failure points.

-In particular, we focus on surrogate explainers such as *Local Interoperable Model-agnostic Explanations* (LIME[^1]).
+In particular, we focus on surrogate explainers such as *Local Interpretable Model-agnostic Explanations* (LIME[^1]).
-They are *model-agnostic*, *post-hoc* and compatible with an diverse *range of data types* -- image, text and tabular -- making them a popular choice for explaining black-box predictions.
+They are *model-agnostic*, *post-hoc* and compatible with a diverse *range of data types* -- image, text and tabular -- making them a popular choice for explaining black-box predictions.
-We build on this ubiquity and teach participants how to improve upon such off-the-shelf solutions by taking advantage of the aforementioned modularity.
+We embrace this ubiquity and teach participants how to improve upon such off-the-shelf solutions by taking advantage of the aforementioned modularity.
 In particular, we demonstrate how to harness it to compose a suite of bespoke transparency forensic tools for black-box models and their predictions.